Fredy-caltech/Caltech-phase1-projects/README.md

 # Caltech-phase1-projects
-Caltech Phase 1 Projects
-The Github projects can help us to collaborate in an efficientefficient and effective manner acrossacross scrum teams.
+#The Github projects can help us to collaborate in an efficientefficient and effective manner across scrum teams.